chartjs/Chart.js/docs/docs/general/interactions/modes.md

 title: Interaction Modes
 ---

-When configuring interaction with the graph via hover or tooltips, a number of different modes are available.
+When configuring interaction with the graph via hover or tooltip, a number of different modes are available.

-`options.hover` and `options.tooltips` extend from `options.interaction`.
-So if `mode`, `intersect` or any other common settings are configured only in `options.interaction`, both hover and tooltips obey that.
+`options.hover` and `options.plugins.tooltip` extend from `options.interaction`.
+So if `mode`, `intersect` or any other common settings are configured only in `options.interaction`, both hover and tooltip obey that.

 The modes are detailed below and how they behave in conjunction with the `intersect` setting.